-A digital copy of the print must first be must be uploaded via our Photoentry portal (or from the main menu above) no later than midnight of the competition end date.
+A digital copy of the print must first be must be uploaded via our Photoentry portal no later than midnight of the competition closing date.

 It is the members' own responsibility for ensuring their entry details have been uploaded correctly.

 Prints must be mounted in recessed card mounts so that when stacked they do not damage other prints.
 Framed prints are not allowed.

 • The maximum size for the photographic prints is A3 (30x42cm) within a mount max size of 50cm x 40 cm

 • The minimum size of the photographic print image allowed is A5.

 The member must put the title on the reverse in the top left-hand corner along with the member’s unique membership number.
 Members should not put their names on the front or back of the print mount.

 Digital entries :

-Digital entries, also known as DPIs (Digital Projected Images) should have the title as the file name with jpg extension eg “Clouds1.jpg
+Digital entries, also known as DPIs (Digital Projected Images) should have the title as the file name with a jpg extension eg “Clouds1.jpg